yuanguangshan/AdRules/README_EN.md

  Combine from the top of the top, more matching DNS level filtering
  - **ALLOWLIST:** -
  Have a misunderstanding
+- **AdRules AdBlock Full List** -
+Combined from AdRules (For AdBlock) and AdRules (For AdGuard) And some additional rules
+- **AdRules AdGuard Full List** -
+The full version of AdRules (For AdGuard), it is generally necessary to subscribe to the AdRules AdBlock Full List.
 ## 🚛 Perfect project

  I hope everyone can submit ISSUE or Request to help me improve the rules.
 I will join the rules after I review it.